WIPACrepo/wipac-dev-py-build-action/README.md

 # wipac-dev-py-build-action

-GitHub Action to Build a Python Package Using setuptools-scm Version Injection
+GitHub Action to Build a Python Package Using `setuptools-scm`

 ## Overview

-This GHA package validates your project's `pyproject.toml` for correct [`setuptools-scm`](https://pypi.org/project/setuptools-scm/) configuration, then builds the Python package using an injected semantic version.
+This GHA package validates your project's `pyproject.toml` for correct [`setuptools-scm`](https://pypi.org/project/setuptools-scm/) configuration, then builds the Python package.

-It is designed to be used in automated release workflows, typically following [`WIPACrepo/wipac-dev-next-version-action`](https://github.com/WIPACrepo/wipac-dev-next-version-action).
+It is designed to be used in automated release workflows, typically preceding GitHub release and/or PyPI publishing.

 ## How it Works